FedEx X Climate KIC present

 Núria Parlón, Mayor of Santa Coloma de Gramenet: “Santa Coloma supports the Cycling Lab project with the aim of promoting and empowering more people, especially mothers and children, to use bicycles as a means of sustainable, environmentally friendly transport and improving the health, quality of life and autonomy of citizens.
 This exemplifies our strong commitment to creating a model city that is equal, sustainable and safe, and one that is firmly dedicated to addressing the effects of the climate crisis.”

-Utrecht, Netherlands – Transforming Car Parking Spaces: A Pop-Up Public Space Project
+Utrecht, The Netherlands – Transforming Car Parking Spaces: A Pop-Up Public Space Project

 The project proposes temporary pop-up elements in public spaces, with a particular focus on reimagining car parking spaces to advocate for sustainable urban design.
 By temporarily repurposing these spaces into green areas, bicycle parking zones, and gathering spots, the project sparks conversations about redefining public space and reducing car dominance in urban environments.